opfesoft/sol-docs/db/world/quest_template.md

 ### RequiredNpcOrGo

-Value &gt; 0:required creature\_template ID the player needs to kill/cast on in order to complete the quest.
+Value &gt; 0:required creature\_template ID the player needs to kill in order to complete the quest.
-Value &lt; 0:required gameobject\_template ID the player needs to cast on in order to complete the quest.
+Value &lt; 0:required gameobject\_template ID the player needs to use in order to complete the quest (only gameobject type GAMEOBJECT\_TYPE\_GOOBER).
-If\*RequiredSpellCast\*is != 0, the objective is to cast on target, else kill.
-NOTE: If RequiredSpellCast is != 0 and the spell has effects Send Event or Quest Complete, this field may be left empty.

 ### RequiredNpcOrGoCount

-The number of times the creature or gameobject must be killed or casted upon.
+The number of times the creature or gameobject must be killed or used.

 ### RequiredItemId